 DOES NOT INCLUDE long-term therapy or treatment, or being put on a waiting list for services.

-This includes but is not limited to:
+This includes but is not limited to participation of the following people in the safety plan.

-- Indian resource centers;
+- Indian resource center staff

-- Indian health clinics;
+- Indian health clinic staff

-- Tribal TANF (Temporary Assistance for Needy Families);
+- Tribal TANF (Temporary Assistance for Needy Families)

 5. Have the caregiver appropriately protect the victim from the alleged perpetrator.